-A good sniper can damage moral by taking out key personnel.
+A good sniper can damage morale by taking out key personnel.
 They can stop a unit in its tracks.
 But the following ten are more than good snipers; they are great snipers.
 They are among the best of the best.
 They are the Military Channel's Top Ten Snipers.

 10: Navy SEAL Snipers